DiamondDevelop/whack-a-monster/README.md

 ## US-05: Timer

 The game needs a timer that informs the player how many seconds they have left.
-You'll need to use `setInterval()` to create a timer.
-If you need to, go back and review the `setInterval()` function in the _JavaScript and the DOM: Events_ lesson.
-You may also use the functions provided in [this REPL](https://replit.com/@thinkful/timer#script.js).
+I've used `setInterval()` to create a timer.

 #### 1. `startTimer()`